SnoekLab/Dijkhuizen_etal_2025_Drone/README.md

 Outputs: Plot of the chosen accessions.

 # Issues to resolve: <br>
-Go over correct_heights.R and Difference_tp.R <br>
+Everything has been tested and outputs the correct results! <br>
-Once that is done run all the code and make sure that the results are still correct.
+Minor issue, the scripts assume you have the correct folder structure.